 Smartphones are no longer the devices that come with thick bezels and a single camera.
 Most smartphones these days come with 18:9 bezel-less displays and a dual camera setup.
+Additionally, there are also quite a number of smartphones from the dual front camera mobiles price list.
 The dual camera feature had become a rage in the Android phones price list last year.
 As the name clearly suggests, dual cameras are a combination of two camera sensors that work together as one.
 The primary sensor does most of the work, while the secondary sensor works to improve the picture quality.
 However, did you know that there are different types of dual cameras?

 Yes, not all dual camera smartphones are designed to perform similar functions.
 There are different types of dual cameras on smartphones that differ from each other.
 Want to know what sets them apart?
 Here is the list of the different types of dual cameras on smartphones.